How to buy property in Manhattan, New York

 Step 1: Engaging a buyer’s broker

-In New York, there are usually two brokers to a transaction.
-The seller’s broker and the buyer’s broker.
-The seller’s broker is the one who lists the property for sale and has his/her photo beside the listing you may view on websites like streeteasy.com, zillow.com etc. His role is to maximize price for the seller by getting the most traffic to view the property and generating the most interest from the public.
+In New York, there are usually two brokers to a transaction – the seller’s broker and the buyer’s broker.
+The seller’s broker is the one who lists the property for sale and has his/her photo beside the listing you may view on websites like streeteasy.com, zillow.com etc. The seller’s broker’s role is to maximize price for the seller by getting the most traffic to view the property and generating the most interest from the public.

 The best way to select a buyer’s broker is to interview a few and see who is the best fit.
 Having a buyer’s broker is crucial as he’s your objective advisor.
 Who else is going to tell you the downsides of a property?

 Deal example: Client’s condo in Midtown East.
 Booked at pre-construction stage, waited 2 years for completion after which it was always rented.
-Close to United Nations, Citigroup Center.
+Close to United Nations, Citigroup Center, Blackstone.

 Step 2: Identify the right buy

-Having identified your buyer’s broker, you are ready to shop for properties.
-You and your buyer’s broker would identify metrics upon which you’d evaluate the properties, view the properties and ultimately shortlist the finalists based on your objectives.
+Having identified the buyer’s broker, the buyer and broker would identify metrics to evaluate the properties, view the properties and shortlist finalists based on objectives.
 For example, buying a vacation apartment facing Central Park has very different criteria than buying an investment apartment in Manhattan to rent out.

-The buyer’s broker should know the entire market so he can recommend the right buildings based on your objectives.
-For example, if you want an apartment with a terrace, the buyer’s broker should know the difference between the types of outdoor spaces in Manhattan.
+The buyer’s broker should know the entire market in order to recommend the right buys based on the buyer client’s objectives.
+For example, if the client wants an apartment with a terrace, the buyer’s broker should know the difference between the types of outdoor spaces in Manhattan.

 Step 3: Negotiating the deal and contract signing

-Your buyer’s broker would evaluate what to offer based on closed comparable properties.
+The buyer’s broker would evaluate offer price based on closed comparable properties.
 An offer is presented and seller typically provides a counter offer.
-This may go on a few rounds.
+This may go on for a few rounds.
 When both parties finally agree on price and terms, there is an accepted offer.
-Having an accepted offer is still not binding.
+However, having an accepted offer is still not binding.
 The seller’s broker then prepares a deal sheet and the seller’s lawyer drafts the sale contract and sends to buyer’s lawyer.